elguel/elguelvizspotify.github.io/index.md

 {% include groupedchars.html %}

-This chart provides more insight on how these averaged characteristics differ between the 4 countries:
+This chart provides more insight on how average song characteristics differ between the 4 countries:

 {% include 2020chars.html %}